Blog>Cost Guides>Quartz vs Granite: Cost breakdown 2025

 Are quartz countertops more expensive than granite?

 Generally, they are fairly similarly priced, but granite can be more expensive depending on the availability of a certain colour and pattern.
-Quartz can sometimes work out the more expensive of the two due to the treatments it receives during manufacturing.
+Quartz can sometimes work out more expensive due to the treatments it receives during manufacturing.

 See the tradespeople we've checked and recommend for your job